HabitatMap/HabitatMap/pages/aircasting.md

   <div class="panel">
     <div class="split--60 split--padding-right split--order-secondary">
       <p class="p--body">
         The application collects measurements from HabitatMap’s AirBeam and other health and environmental monitoring devices and relays it to the maps.
 With thousands of AirBeams measuring particulate matter worldwide and nearly a billion data points, the AirCasting platform is one of the largest open-source databases of community-collected air quality measurements ever created.
-By documenting and leveraging health and environmental data to inform personal decision-making and public policy, the AirCasting platform empowers community-based organizations, educators, academics, regulators, city managers, and citizen scientists to map air pollution and organize for clean air.
+By documenting and leveraging health and environmental data to inform personal decision-making and public policy, the AirCasting platform empowers community-based organizations, educators, academics, regulators, city managers, and community scientists to map air pollution and organize for clean air.
       </p>
     </div>
     <div class="split--40 split--padding-left">